Lao rebellion (1826–1828): Territorial conflict on the Khorat Plateau

-'Forest Cambodia'
+"Forest Cambodi

 During the last decade of Ayutthaya, Siam managed to expand its influence into what was called Khamen Pa Dong (เขมรป่าดง), or literally "Forest Cambodia", corresponding to modern Southern Isan in Sisaket and Surin Provinces, which were inhabited by independent Kuy and Northern Khmer tribes.
 Local leaders of Khukhan, Sangkha and Banteay Sman (Surin) submitted to Siam in 1759 and paid their tributary Suay taxes in form of forest products.

 When King Taksin ordered Chaophraya Chakri to invade Champasak in 1777, these local leaders of Forest Cambodia supported Siam and were given the ranks of Phraya as the governor of their cities.
 Among these was Xiengkhan who was made Phraya Kraiphakdi the governor of Khukhan.
 In 1778, Phraya Kraiphakdi Xiengkhan joined the campaign to invade Vientiane during the Siamese Invasion of Laos.
 From the war, Xiengkhan adopted a Lao young captive man named Boonchan as his adoptive son and groomed him to be his successor.
 However, in an argument, Xiengkhan accidentally called his adoptive son the 'prisoner-of-war'.
 This angered Boonchan and he sought to retaliate.
 When his father accommodated Vietnamese merchants out of hospitality, Boonchan filed a case to Bangkok accusing his adoptive father of sedition by pursuing Vietnamese alliance.
 Xiengkhan was brought to Bangkok for trials where he died soon.
 Boonchan was then made Phraya Kraiphakdi the new governor of Khukhan.
 However, Boonchan faced oppositions from the family of Xiengkhan in the local administration.
 This led to internecine conflicts within Khukhan that prompted Chaophraya Nakhon Ratchasima Thong-in and Phraya Palat to lead Siamese armies from Nakhon Ratchasima to settle down and subjugate these insurrections in Khukhan in 1826.